Kati Patang

-Kati Patang is a 1971 Indian Hindi-language musical drama film produced and directed by Shakti Samanta.
+Kati Patang is a 1970 Indian Hindi-language musical drama film produced and directed by Shakti Samanta.
 The film stars Asha Parekh as a woman pretending to be a widow, and her ensuing trials and tribulations opposite her charming neighbour, played by Rajesh Khanna.
 It was the sixth highest grossing of the year and Parekh's performance as Madhavi was critically acclaimed and earned her the Filmfare Award for Best Actress.
 The film also stars Nazir Hussain, Bindu, Prem Chopra, Daisy Irani and Sulochana Latkar.

 It was the second in a string of nine films on which Samanta and Khanna collaborated.
 The music was composed by R.D.
 Burman and was a huge hit.
 "Ye Shaam Mastani" and "Pyaar Deewana Hota Hai", sung by Kishore Kumar were particularly famous.
 The performances from Parekh and Khanna were praised by the audience and critics alike.
 It was among the 13 consecutive hits of Khanna between 1967 and 1974 and was the second and final film in which he was paired with Parekh.

 The film was later remade in Tamil as Nenjil Oru Mull (1981) and in Telugu as Punnami Chandrudu (1987).
 It is based on Gulshan Nanda's novel of the same name which was an adaptation of Cornell Woolrich's 1948 novel I Married a Dead Man which had earlier been adapted as the 1950 film No Man of Her Own.

 Plot

 Madhavi "Madhu" is an orphan living with her maternal uncle, who arranges her marriage with someone she does not know.
-Blinded by her love for Kailash, she runs away on the day of the wedding only to discover Kailash with another woman, Shabnam.
+Blinded by her love for a man, Kailash, she runs away on the day of the wedding, only to discover Kailash with another woman, Shabnam.
 Heartbroken and dejected, she returns to her uncle, who had committed suicide from the humiliation.
 With no one in her life, Madhavi decides to leave town and head somewhere else.
-She meets her childhood friend Poonam, who tells her about her husband's untimely demise in an accident and that she is on her way, along with her baby boy Munna, to stay with her in-laws whom she has never met before.
-Poonam manages to compel Madhu to accompany her as her plight is pitiful.
+She meets her childhood friend Poonam, who tells her about her husband's untimely demise in an accident and that she is on her way, along with her baby boy Munna, to stay with her in-laws, whom she has never met before.
+Poonam manages to compel Madhu to accompany her, as her plight is pitiful.

 En route, Poonam and Madhu catch up until the train derails and end up in a government hospital.
 Poonam has lost her limbs.
-She knows that her end is near, so she makes Madhu promise that she will assume Poonam's identity, bring Munna up and continue life in Poonam's in-laws' house.
-Madhu has no choice but to give in to her dying mother's wish.
-In the downpour on the way, the cabbie attempts to rob her but Kamal, a forest ranger, rescues her and gives her shelter until the sky is clear the next day.
+She knows that her end is near, so she makes Madhu promise that she will assume Poonam's identity, bring Munna up, and continue life in Poonam's in-laws' house.
+Madhu has no choice but to give in to the dying mother's wish.
+In the downpour on the way, the cabbie attempts to rob her, but Kamal, a forest ranger, rescues her and shelters her until the sky is clear the next day.
 She learns that Kamal is the very man with whom her marriage was arranged, and he has become an alcoholic due to the failed wedding.